aaronryank/shortC/README.md

 To compile a shortC program, type `./shortC <SHORTSOURCEFILE.sc >CSOURCEFILE.c && gcc CSOURCEFILE.c`.

+shortC automatically inserts closing quotes, closing double-quotes, final semicolon and closing curly-braces.
+It also auto-inserts a semicolon before a function-closing curly-brace.

 Here are the conversions that shortC currently performs:

  - A -> `int main(int argc, char **argv){`